Shinsuke “Sam” Sugimoto was born on September 10, 1884, in the Gumma Machi, Kyoto Prefecture of Japan.

 Held for weeks in Tuna Canyon, Shinsuke faced uncertainty about his fate, his health issues and the future wellbeing of his family, with whom he could only communicate via letters, postcards and a few short visitations.
 On March 12, 1942, he was put on a train to the Department of Justice Santa Fe Internment Camp in New Mexico.
 He wrote, instructing his eldest son, Roy, to sell the family belongings—they would no longer have use for them because his family would soon be forced from their home into a camp themselves.
 He asked a family friend to look after them during their “evacuation.”

-His wife and family were first sent to the Santa Anita Racetrack—a temporary “assembly center” in Arcadia, Calif.—where they were made to live in the horse stables alongside thousands of other evacuees.
+His wife and family were first sent to the Santa Anita Racetrack—a temporary “assembly center” in Arcadia, Calif.—where they were made to live alongside thousands of other evacuees.

 After months apart, Shinsuke was finally reunited with most of his family in the Granada Relocation Center – Amache Camp in Granada, Colo.
 (His daughter Mary and her husband Yoshio were sent to a camp in Rowher, Ark.
 They were given an early release to move to Ohio because Yoshio found employment there.)